thecodeteam/scaleio-framework/README.md

 - The first is a minimal ScaleIO configuration of 3 nodes in which each nodes has minimally a 180GB disk attached to each MDM (Pri, Sec, Tiebreaker) node and those disks comprise the Protection Domain and Storage Pool.
 The Mesos Agent nodes that are brought online will then create/mount/unmount volumes that are provisioned from the MDM nodes.
 - In this configuration, the 3 ScaleIO MDM nodes and a second group/pool of servers that contribute attached disks to the Protection Domain and Storage Pool are separate servers.
 In this scenario, the Mesos Agent nodes that are brought online will then create/mount/unmount volumes that are provisioned from this second group/pool of servers.

-*NOTE:* The limited configuration support is mainly due to lack of management capabilities and the reduced scope for this first release.
+The limited configuration support is mainly due to lack of management capabilities and the reduced scope for this first release.
 These limitations will be lifted in future versions.

+## Status
+This first release highlights the capabilities of combining Software Defined Storage together with a Scheduling platform that offers 2 layer scheduling.
+Subsequent versions will add significantly more features towards making this framework enable new use-cases.

+## Full Documentation
+Continue reading the full documentation at [TBD](https://github.com/codedellemc/scaleio-framework).

 ## Launching the Framework
 If you are not running [MesosDNS](https://github.com/mesosphere/mesos-dns) or some other service discovery application in your Mesos cluster, you can create the following JSON to curl to Marathon: